zohol/boxbilling/README.md

     2. Go to your BoxBilling configuration.
 Payment Gateways -> New payment gateway -> "Coinify" click [Install]
     3. In Coinify Instant Payment Notification (https://coinify.com/merchant/ipn) Enter the link to your callback of Coinify BoxBilling Payment Module, located under settings of module.
     4. Enter a strong Secret in Coinify Secret.
-    5. Generate an API key and secret at Coinify.com->Integration tools->API keys.
-Copy these, you will need them in the next step.
+    5. Generate an API key and secret at https://www.coinify.com/merchant/api.
+(Click the "Generate new API key" button at the bottom of the page)
-    6. In the BoxBilling admin portal under Configuration -> Payment gateways -> Coinify set the API key, API secret that you generated in the previous step and the Coinify Secrewt that you generated in step 3.
+    6. In the BoxBilling admin portal under Configuration -> Payment gateways -> Coinify set the API key, API secret that you generated in the previous step and the Coinify Secret that you generated in step 3.
 Changelog:
 ===================
 	Version 1.2 (May 4th, 2016)